 This may sound like something you would use while giving a speech in English class, but visual aids do help.
 Books, photographs, or even a favorite baseball cap are good visual props and give you something to talk about.
 Remember, your speech will inspire others to talk about the deceased person too.

-Specific Words to Say at a Memorial Service
+Specific Things to Say at a Memorial Service

 Incorporate Poems and Sayings